NOTbobs/ResevoirCompute/README.md

 "Pushing" trained layers with frozen weights into the resevoir using toy datasets can speed up convergence of new read-out networks, and can slightly improve accuracy.
 Pushing additional layers results in slight improvement of accuracy.

+A very rudimentary method by which to train deep networks using gradient based optimization where the gradient does not need to be calculated for the entire network.